jaredgoldman/jazz-in-toronto/PLANNING.md

 - users should be able to visit the site and see daily listings of jazz shows going at least 1 month into the future
 - users should be able to see a detailed time and location of the gig
 - users should be able to see a recurring gigs
-- users should be to see all venues in town with an interactive map featuring pins of each venue
+- users should be to see all venues in town with an interactive map featuring pins of each venue - each venue should have a picture
+- users should be able to see featured bands, venues and events on the home page

 #### admins